Graduate Costume Design

 In addition to your continued hands-on work for actual productions, second-year classes will consist of digital rendering and wet media.
 A graduate-level costume design course will cover more complex design projects extending into film, dance, operas and musicals.

-Alumni of our Costume Design program have all had great success building careers as Costume Designers.
+Alumni of our Costume Design concentration have all had great success building careers in professional costume design.
 Some even have Tony nominations as proof.
 You can see our graduates’ creativity shine in various Broadway and off-Broadway productions, on dance stages and in numerous regional theaters across the country.
 Many work in film and television and in a wide variety of other entertainment forms.